 C++ Inline Member Function Example

-Let us take an example to illustrate the inline member function in C++.
+Let's consider a scenario to demonstrate the inline member function in C++.

 Example